 We started with a demo in the famous Mall-ard class!
 There was so much to take back into my own class that I don't even know where to start.
 Since this is my reflection, I guess I'll give you the high points for me and the things that I will be taking back!

 1. The demo started with Math Journals.
-Unfortunately I didn't get a picture but they use composition books with a cross drawn so that the students have 4 squares on each page.
+Unfortunately I didn't get a picture but they use composition books with a cross drawn on each page so that the students have 4 squares on each page.
 These quick activities review skills/ standards from previous lessons.
 Today's skills were: 1) How many more in a tens frame, 2) using pictures of 10 bundles to count by tens, 3) "counting on" starting with 6 donuts and then 3 are added, and 4) a 4+1 __ and 1-1 __ from our One More, One Fewer Math Investigations Game.
 They actually set the timer for 5 minutes and called time.
-Students that finish early know to go to the left side of their page and start writing the numbers by 1.
+Students that finish early know to go to the left side of their page and start writing the numbers by 1 as far as they can go.
 This routine is so firmly established that it looked like most students finished.
-The compositions books were put away so seamlessly that I didn't even notice how it was done!
+The compositions books were put away so seamlessly that I didn't even notice how it was done or where the composition books went!

 2. They transitioned to the carpet with a math song with the words on a chart and a child pointing to each word as the children sang.
 They use Math in Motion by Mr. Al and Math in Motion by Jack Hartman and change the song every couple of weeks.
 This week the skill is counting by 5's.
 Now, I know I have had both of those CDs at some point in my career.
 They are not new, but I can't find them now, so I ordered them both and they will be here on Tuesday!
 Woo hoo!